kadir014/nova-physics/docs/getting_started/index.rst

         nvSpace_add(space, ground);

-        // Now create a ball that is going to fall to the ground. nvBody *ball = nvBody_new(
+        // Now create a ball that is going to fall to the ground. nvRigidBody *ball = nvRigidBody_new(
-            nvBodyType_DYNAMIC, // Notice the dynamic type.
+            nvRigidBodyType_DYNAMIC, // Notice the dynamic type.
 The ball will move in space. nvCircleShape_new(1.5), // Circle shape with radius of 1.5 NV_VEC2(0.0, 0.0),
             0.0,